rudymatela/fitspec/README.md

 	$ cabal install cmdargs pretty

-Clone both llcheck and fitspec:
+Clone both leancheck and fitspec:

-	$ git clone git@github.com:rudymatela/llcheck
+	$ git clone git@github.com:rudymatela/leancheck
 	$ git clone git@github.com:rudymatela/fitspec

 If you want to compile a file that uses FitSpec on GHC, you do:

-	$ ghc -ipath/to/llcheck:path/to/fitspec file.hs
+	$ ghc -ipath/to/leancheck:path/to/fitspec file.hs

-**Example:** suppose llcheck and fitspec have been cloned in the same directory, do this to run the sorting example benchmark:
+**Example:** suppose leancheck and fitspec have been cloned in the same directory, do this to run the sorting example benchmark:

 	$ ls
-	fitspec llcheck
+	fitspec leancheck
 	$ cd fitspec/bench
-	$ ghc -i..:../../llcheck sorting.hs
+	$ ghc -i..:../../leancheck sorting.hs
 	$ ./sorting
 	...
 	...